RobinVDVelden/tailwind_components/README.md

 **Installation**

-To use all the features of this package, please wrap your MaterialApp inside the **TailwindComponents** widget.
+To use all the features of this package, add the navigator key of TailwindComponents to your MaterialApp:

 ```dart
 class MyApp extends StatelessWidget {